robinsax/canvas/README.md

 ### Setup

-The following setup instructions are intended for Ubuntu, however Windows and MacOSX are also supported.
+The following setup instructions are intended for Ubuntu, however Windows and OSX are also supported.
 All WSIG-compliant servers are supported.

 First install Postgres and Python 3.6: